 During the closed meeting where trade secrets used in the design and construction of the hurricane loss model are discussed, the modeler presentation shall include an explanation of the materials required in the Trade Secret List.
+The presentation shall use a medium that is readable by all members of the Commission.
 The modeler is not obligated to have available, during this meeting, documents that are not specified in the Trade Secret List.